Limited company buy-to-let mortgages

 Table contains purchase and remortgage rates.
 Speak to us for a tailored recommendation.

-Is a limited company mortgage the right choice for you?
+Is a limited company buy-to-let mortgage the right choice for you?

 If you buy to let through a limited company, the company must be what is known as a special purpose vehicle (SPV) that exists only for the purchase of property and related business, such as management and disposal.